seagle0128/doom-modeline/README.md

 - An error/warning count segment for flycheck
 - A workspace number segment for eyebrowse
 - A window number segment for winum and window-numbering
-- An Evil state indicator segment
+- An indicator for evil state

 ## Install